-ReviewsBeing able to find unbiased fellow consumer reviews is an extremely powerful influencing factor to help consumers decide to purchase one of your products.
+Reviews: Being able to find unbiased fellow consumer reviews is an extremely powerful influencing factor to help consumers decide to purchase one of your products.
 I would be extremely surprised if anyone reading this article hasn't used reviews to base their decisions about downloading or purchasing something.
 Common examples of reviews include:

-- IMDB's reviews when deciding which box-set they should start on next
+IMDB's reviews when deciding which box-set they should start on next

-- TripAdvisors database to decide, what tourist attractions or hotels you want to stay in
+TripAdvisor database to decide, what tourist attractions or hotels you want to stay in

-Contact InformationHaving reviews and social proof is a great way to build trust with your visitors, but nothing builds trust quicker than a customer being able to call you up and talk to you directly.
-A recent client of mine understood this principle so well that the sales funnel on their website was solely built to get people interested in their products to phone up and speak to one of their phone operators.
+Contact Information: Having reviews and social proof is a great way to build trust with your visitors, however, nothing builds trust quicker than a customer being able to call you up and talk to you directly.
+A recent client of mine understood this principle so well that their whole sales funnel was solely built to get people interested in their products to phone them up.
 The company in question knew that the best way for them to build relationships was through communication.
 For their trust symbol, they had the operators name and photo that they would speak to for each product, along with their telephone number.
 The call to action for a customer to phone up an operator was constantly visible on the website, no matter where on the site a visitor happened to be.
 Contact information should be available from every page, either against a product, in the header or the footer.
-Contact information you should include on your site, include:
+The recommended contact information that you should include on your site, include:

-- Reveal Your Geographic Location/li>
+Your Geographic Location

 Displaying contact information and inviting people to get in contact with you before they make a purchase proves that you've got nothing to hide.
 The first time someone stumbles across your website their trust will be at it's lowest.
 If you can get someone to phone you up, or email you, then the chance of making a sale with them exponentially increases.